Things To Do

 Must-Try!

-Açaí served in a bowl, topped with granola, banana, and honey, a popular and refreshing treat.
+Açaí purée served in a bowl, usually topped with granola, bananas, or other fruits—popular as a refreshing snack or light meal.

 Food Markets